bluescan/tacent/UnitTests/TestData/Images/KTX2/Readme.txt

 Warning: NVTT does not generate a BC1(no-binary-alpha) image even when set to BC1(no-binary-alpha) if the input image is 32bit and has an alpha channel.
 That's why there is a 24bit tga of the test pattern.

 All images were converted at production quality.
 Supercompression was used for all images except for BC7_RGBANoSuper.

+The ktx2 files starting with 'ETC' were generated from compressonator (COMP)